-1.5 tblspns of Vanilla Thriving Protein (you could use any flavour you have or if not using protein powder, just add 1 tspn of vanilla bean powder)
+1.5 tablespoons of vanilla protein powder (you could use any flavour you have or if not using protein powder, just add 1 teaspoon of vanilla bean powder)

 3 pitted medjool dates

-Place all ingredients into a high powered blender, processor or thermomix and whizz on high until well combined.
+Place all ingredients into a high powered blender, food processor or thermo machine and whizz on high until well combined.

 Repeat with the rest of the mixture.